yogi-25/Pulse-Chat/README.md

 # Pulse-Chat
-Pulse-Chat is a Full Stack Chatting App.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+- Pulse-Chat is a Full Stack Chatting Web App.
+- Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 # Prerequisites
 * VSCode